 I enjoy portraying fictional narratives based in part on factual evidence.
 Here are some my favourite sources of information and inspiration:

-Zoo: a history of zoological gardens in the west
+- Zoo: a history of zoological gardens in

 My research has increased my interest in creating alternative future scenarios but keeping a foothold in the past, linking the stories with a nostalgic edge, often via the use of appropriated imagery as well as by choice of language and terminology.

 Here are a few examples of my projects:

 This tale looks at the extinction of animals by humankind.
 Using appropriated imagery to connect to the Victorian era as a setting, whilst constructing fictional creations to inform a lost alternate future.
 Using a straightforward and informative writing style to add plausibility to the unfortunate incidents of human error that rid the world of those (slightly) unfamiliar beasts.

 The ethos behind this project considers that of the Victorian collector, during the so-called heydey of taxidermy and species collections.